 As of today the federal government of Canada announced that they will outlaw single use plastics like bags or straws.
 Will cannabis containers be held to that same law?
 How about pill bottles?

 There’s no question that plastic contributes to an environmental crisis.
 If you haven’t seen the video of the straw being pull out of a sea turtles nostril it is truly heart breaking.
 Plastics are harming our oceans and wild life.
 Plastic is even in our poop and how the heck did that happen?
+Humans consume 5 grams of plastic a week which is the equivalent of a credit card.

 If there is reason for optimism it’s not in the technology or innovation for new biodegradable material.
-We can solve that problem but we have to get past greed and corruption.
+We can solve this problem but we have to get past greed and corruption.
 Our governments have to pass laws and twist the arm of large corporations to give a damn about our planet.
 We can vote everyday not just on Election Day.

 Otherwise our only hope is that our future robot overlords will enslave our descendants to clean this mess up.